GSA/idmanagement.gov/_pages/localdev.md

 sticky_sidenav: true
 ---

-**IDManagement.gov** is open-source, the development of this site exists in an open and transparent format where the Federal Identity, Credential, and Access Management (FICAM) community is encouraged to contribute their thoughts and ideas.
+**IDManagement.gov** website is open-source, the development of this site exists in an open and transparent format where the Federal Identity, Credential, and Access Management (FICAM) community is encouraged to contribute their thoughts and ideas.

-Contributors are encourages to first establish communication with a department or agency that governs or helps manage content on the **IDManagement.gov** website, before starting the process of creating new content or submitting changes, see the contact list below.
+Contributors are encourages to first establish communication with a department or agency that governs or helps manage content on **IDManagement.gov**, before starting the process of creating new content or submitting changes, see the contact list below.

 - ICAM or HSPD-12 policies or programs - [icam@gsa.gov](mailto:icam@gsa.gov){:class="usa-link"}
 - FIPS 201 product testing or approved products - [fips201ep@gsa.gov](mailto:fips201ep@gsa.gov){:class="usa-link"}